by Kelly R. Smith

 Pizza Crust Considerations

 You basically have two choices.
 If you have the time and inclination, make your own.
 Check out this pizza crust recipe.
 If you are pressed for time, simply buy a crust in the grocery store.
 Don’t go for the really cheap ones.
+You get what you pay for.

 The good thing about making your own crust is that you can add in just about anything—herbs, flax seeds, you name it.
 Use organic ingredients whenever possible.
 If you don’t have issues with glutin, toss in a teaspoon.
 Glutin is a wheat protein that holds breads together.